scheidelg/CA-AE-2020/Notes.md

 **Setup Initial OneNote Notebook Pages**

- 1. Rename the default OneNote notebook section to `Class Notes`, rename the default page in that section to `General Information`
+ 1. Rename the default OneNote notebook section to `Class Notes`, rename the default page in that section to `Welcome!`

  1. Create a new notebook page `Class Notes` > `Day 1 Notes and References`

- 1. Under `Class Notes` > `General Information`:
+ 1. Under `Class Notes` > `Welcome!`:

      - URL for this OneNote notebook: https://ca2020ae.scheidel.net (https://1drv.ms/u/s!AmX2EQD23qhmhiXBpPAESwlyJtrr?e=aIeDSa)
      - Look at the `General Information` content and Slack intro messages for other classes; add initial content based on that